Story originally published by Makayla Tendall on Iowa State Daily.

 Faculty members honored with the award include Amy Andreotti, Roy J. Carver charitable trust professor of biochemistry, biophysics and molecular biology and director of the Roy J. Carver Initiative in Biomolecular Structure and Function; Veronica Dark, professor in psychology; and Patricia Thiel, distinguished professor of chemistry, materials science and engineering and scientist at the Ames Laboratory.

-Staff honored in the calendar include Som Mongtin, assistant director of the Margaret Sloss Women’s Center; Anne Oldham, academic adviser in the Department of Food Science and Human Nutrition and director of the Didactic Program in Dietetics; Dana Schumacher, assistant director for scholarship and research, University Honors Program; and Barbara Steiner, supervisor of plant services for Facilities Planning and Management.
+Staff honored in the calendar include Som Mongtin, assistant director of the Margaret Sloss Women’s Center; Anne Oldham, academic advisor in the Department of Food Science and Human Nutrition and director of the Didactic Program in Dietetics; Dana Schumacher, assistant director for scholarship and research, University Honors Program; and Barbara Steiner, supervisor of plant services for Facilities Planning and Management.